dabisstudio/AstraTask/README.md

 *"Reach for the Stars in Task Management"*

 ## Description
-AstraTask is an AI-driven task management tool designed to automate task assignments, predict project timelines, and provide productivity insights for remote teams.
+astrataskis an AI-driven task management tool designed to automate task assignments, predict project timelines, and provide productivity insights for remote teams.

 ## Table of Contents
 - Introduction